-Divide your hair into small sections to make it easier to comb.
+Divide your hair into small sections to make it easier to comb your natural hair while wet.
 Secure each section with hair clips.

 Start combing each section with a wide-tooth comb, working from root to end.
 As you finish each section, twist or braid the hair to keep it tangle-free while you finish the rest of your head.

 Now that your hair is fully combed and detangled, you can begin to style it however you like, un-twisting each section as you go.
 If you plan on styling an afro, it is also recommended that you apply a shea butter to your roots before starting in with the pick to prevent breakage.

 Ready to have flawless hair with minimum time and effort?
 Get you a customized wig or u-part to slay your latest look.
 Click on the 'wig' tab to order yours today!